This course has a Placement Year option

 - Access Complete and pass Access course with 45 credits at level 3.

-- 5 GCSEs at grade C or above, including GCSE Mathematics and GCSE English.
+In addition 5 GCSEs at grade C or above including Mathematics and English are required.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.